vascogennari/namib/README.md

     pip install -r requirements.txt
     python setup.py install

-Once the package is installed, you can launch `namib` as:
+Once the package is installed, you can launch `namib` from inside the directory `namib/namib` as:

     namib --config-file config_filename.ini

 You can get familiar with `namib`, try to replicate the above plots by launching the config files in the *config_files/examples* directory.

-Please note that, currently, namib needs to be lauched from the `namib/namib` directory.